Optimizing Sound and Video for Online Open Mics

 Zoom and other similar platforms offer us opportunities to share live music with each other from the comfort of home.
 But if you want people to be able to appreciate your music in the best quality possible, a little preparation is needed.

-There are three key factors to get better audio/video quality for Zoom…
+There are several key factors to get better audio/video quality for Zoom…

 - Hardware (a USB microphone and a decent webcam)

 - Internet connection (a good, strong wireless signal, or a hardwired ethernet connection)

 Let’s take a look at each of these in detail…

 Hardware Recommendations – Audio

 The microphones built into most computers are terrible.
 A USB microphone (available for around $30 on Amazon) provides vastly improved audio if set up properly.